What is Acute Disseminated Encephalomyelitis (ADEM)?

 Living with ADEM

-The National Institute of Neurological Disorders and Stroke (NINDS) generally considers the long term prognosis of ADEM to be favorable; often seeing the start of recovery of symptoms within days, and near or total recovery within six months.
+The National Institute of Neurological Disorders and Stroke (NINDS) generally considers the long term prognosis of ADEM to be favorable; often seeing improvement of symptoms within days, and near or total recovery within six months.